ahsancse15/Student-Records-Storing-API/README.md

 # Demo

-Here some codes of student informations that perform students records Insert, Update and Delete.
+Here are some codes of a student informations that performs student records Insert, Update and Delete.
-First of all there are five class like:
+First of all there are five classes like as follows:
 1. Student Class
 2. Student Configuration class
 3. Student Controller class